jwhitehorn/raspbian-mod/README.md

 # Features

-In addition to slimming down Rasbian by removing the GUI, Rasbian-mod also features:
+In addition to slimming down Raspbian by removing the GUI, Raspbian-mod also features:

 * Ruby 1.9.3
 * Git